Victor Pasillas: Early career

 On November 12, 2011, Pasillas beat veteran Jose Garcia to win his professional debut.
 This bout was on the undercard of Manny Pacquiao vs. Juan Manuel Marquez III.

-Pasillas was initially signed by Top Rank but the relationship eventually ended.
-He moved to the San Francisco Bay Area in 2014 after being brought north to spar Nonito Donaire at Undisputed Boxing Gym in San Francisco.
+Pasillas was initially signed by Top Rank but the relationship eventually ended in 2015.
+He moved to the San Francisco Bay Area in 2014 after being brought north to spar Nonito Donaire at Undisputed Boxing Gym to train with head coach Brian Schwartz and Michael Bazzel in Redwood City Ca. Since then he has become a completely new man raising his 2 kids with his wife Jasmine Pasillas.

-Loss to Ra'eese Aleem

-On January 23, 2021, Pasillas faced undefeated Ra'eese Aleem for the WBA interim super bantamweight title at the Mohegan Sun Arena in Montville, Connecticut.
-Pasillas suffered his first professional loss when Aleem dropped him four times (in rounds two, six, nine, and eleven) before stopping him via technical knockout in the eleventh round.

 Recent activity

-After the loss to Aleem, Pasillas experienced a lengthy period of inactivity, with multiple training camps and scheduled fights falling through.
+Pasillas experienced a lengthy period of inactivity, being out the ring from, 2021 to 2024 ,with multiple training camps and scheduled fights falling through.
 His BoxRec profile was listed as inactive for a period, which affected his visibility to matchmakers.

 In March 2024, Pasillas was scheduled to face Jorge Villegas in a six-round bout at the Fox Theater in Redwood City, California, marking his return after a three-year layoff.
-However, Pasillas missed weight for this fight.

 On May 23, 2025, Pasillas returned to the ring after a 14-month layoff, facing Carlos Jackson at The Avalon in Hollywood, California.
 The fight was broadcast on DAZN.
 Pasillas won the bout via technical knockout in the seventh round, improving his record to 18-1.